nitish131992/backend-interview-champion/README.md

 I have created a seperate reposioty for this.
 Please refer it [HLD](https://github.com/nitish131992/System-Design-Champion)

-It coveres following Topic Covered
+It coveres following topic :
 * What is System Design
 * CPU and Memory
 * Horizontal and vertical scaling